symfony-cmf/symfony-cmf-docs/tutorials/installing-configuring-inline-editing.rst

 This provides a solution to easily integrate with `VIE.js <http://viejs.org>`_ and `create.js <http://createjs.org>`_
 to provide inline editing based on `RDFa <http://rdfa.info>`_ output.

-For more information for now see the documentation of the `LiipVieBundle <https://github.com/liip/LiipVieBundle#readme>`_
+For more information for now see the documentation of the `CreateBundle <https://github.com/symfony-cmf/CreateBundle>`_

-.. index:: VIE.js, LiipVieBundle, FOSRestBundle, JMSSerializerBundle, RDFa, create.js, hallo.js
+.. index:: VIE.js, CreateBundle, FOSRestBundle, JMSSerializerBundle, RDFa, create.js, hallo.js

 Installation
 ------------